The Alpine military road known as Strada dell’Assietta is a road road that, for many motorcycle riders, is high up on the list of must do’s.

 Video taken from the rear side of Hôtel le Grand Tétras.

 Riding out of Saint Veran I took a slightly different, and smaller road than coming in.
-And underway I had to make another stop.
+Underway I had to make another stop.
 Saint Veran is a stunningly beautiful valley.

 After a little while I was back on main road D2051.
 It takes you up to the border and the mountain pass Col Agnel, or Colle dell’ Agnello in Italian.
 Which is the third highest pass in the Alps, at 2.744 meters.